 In 1987, according to Schmitt, “Grimes County occupied more dairies than any other county in the state, so the majority of the practice included dairy cattle.
 However, when milk prices declined in the 80s, the clinic transitioned to beef cattle and small animals.
 We now service an overall 50% mix of large and small animals.”

-Of most interest are stories surrounding this historic building, revealing its destiny as a safe haven for people and pets.
+Of most interest are the stories surrounding this historic building, revealing it's destiny as a safe haven for people and pets.
 Originally owned by Ira and Eliza Camp, they purchased the property in 1846.
 With scavenged stones from the acreage they composed their own lime and concrete and built what became known as the Camp Family Inn.

 Being built on the La Bahia Trail—a famous stagecoach route—the inn was one of many large households that provided a safe, overnight haven to water animals and accommodate weary travelers.
-Unfortunately, the great storm of 1900 blew off the roof, so instead of rebuilding it, the inn stayed abandoned and in disrepair until David Husfeld revived it in the mid-1970s.
+Unfortunately, the great storm of 1900 blew the roof off, so instead of rebuilding it, the inn stayed abandoned and in disrepair until David Husfeld revived it in the mid-1970s.
 Amazingly, the stone walls in the current reception area survived the damage and still greet customers today.

 Of even more interest, Schmitt and www.tomcamp.org reveal how the inn stood two and a half stories high, the first half floor housing a unique breed of bees that Camp brought from Italy.
 In fact, their high quality honey provided another source of income for the family.
 “They also had a dog that trotted on a treadmill to operate an eight-gallon butter churn in the basement.
 You can’t even make this stuff up,” Schmitt laughs.